marcusnerdicus/REDAGraphDocs/Tutorials/Getting-Started.md

 ## Contents

-This tutorial explains how to **login and use** the REDAGraph web application.
-Follow the steps below;
+This tutorial explains how to **log in and use** the REDAGraph web application.
+Follow the steps below:

 1. [Logging in to REDAGraph](../Web/login/login.md)
 2. [The Dashboard](../Web/dashboard/customizing.md)